hautonjt/django-dillfield/README.rst

 The implementation is taken and adopted from `Django snippet #1694`_ by Taavi Taijala, which is in turn based on `Django snippet #513`_  by Oliver Beattie.

-This is a lazy fork of gintas/django-picklefield that replaces all usage of built-in Python pickle with dill.
+**django-dillfield** is a lazy fork of gintas/django-picklefield that replaces all usage of built-in Python pickle with [dill](https://github.com/uqfoundation/dill).
 Use at your own risk.

 django-picklefield is available under the MIT license.